I don’t have a retirement plan, and I don’t care

 According to a recent study by Wells Fargo, 64% of retirees today are funding their retirement through Social Security, and 22% through a pension plan, with only 5% depending on a 401(k) and/or IRA.
 By comparison, only 13% of millennials expect to pay for their retirement with Social Security, and only 12% are relying on a pension plan, with another 45% expecting to fund retirement through a 401(k) or IRA.

-“What this means is more and more there is a responsibility for the individual millennial to fund his or her retirement,” explains Fredrik Axsater, the executive vice president and head of the Institutional Client Group at Wells Fargo Asset Management, as well as one of the study’s authors.
+“What this means is more and more there is a responsibility for the individual millennial to fund his or her retirement,” explains Fredrik Axsater, an executive vice president and head of the Institutional Client Group at Wells Fargo Asset Management, as well as one of the study’s authors.
 “The outlook in general is positive—roughly four out of five millennials expect retirement to be a positive new chapter in their life—but there are also a number of warning signs and concerns out there.”

 Axsater agrees that millennials will likely participate in the workforce for longer, more often by choice than financial necessity, but he fears there are very few safety nets in place to catch them if they fall.